Humans-of-Julia/TypeDBClient.jl/docs/src/index.md

 ```
 ## Announcements

-TypeDB 2.0 alpha has been released, these are the highlights of the new version:
+TypeDB 2.0 has been released, these are the highlights of the new version:

     Replaced Cassandra with RocksDB
     New Graph Storage Engine: replacing JanusGraph